Ekart

-Ekart logistics or Ekart courier is an Indian courier delivery services company, headquartered in Bangalore, Karnataka.
-A subsidiary of electronic commerce company Flipkart, it is run by Instakart services Pvt.
+Ekart logistics or Ekart courier is an Indian courier delivery services company, headquartered in Bengaluru, Karnataka.
+A subsidiary of e-commerce company Flipkart, it is run by Instakart services Pvt.
 Ltd.

 History

 In January 2014, Ekart, which was originally established as Flipkart's in-house logistics arm, began offering delivery services to third-party e-commerce companies in India.
-This marked a strategic shift as the company moved beyond handling only Flipkart’s shipments.
-The development was viewed as an effort to position Ekart as a more comprehensive logistics platform in response to the growing demands of India’s e-commerce market.
+This marked a strategic shift as the company moved beyond handling only Flipkart's shipments.
+The development was viewed as an effort to position Ekart as a more comprehensive logistics platform in response to the growing demands of India's e-commerce market.

-In September 2015, Flipkart Ltd reacquired its logistics unit, Ekart, from WS Retail Services Pvt Ltd, which had been one of the platform’s largest sellers.
+In September 2015, Flipkart Ltd reacquired its logistics unit, Ekart, from WS Retail Services Pvt Ltd, which had been one of the platform's largest sellers.
 The business was transferred to a newly incorporated subsidiary, Instakart Services Pvt Ltd, as part of a broader corporate restructuring.

 Instakart Services, established in June 2015, listed Flipkart executives Ankit Nagori and Rajnish Singh Baweja as directors and shareholders at the time of incorporation.
-The move was intended to bring Flipkart’s logistics operations under closer strategic control.
+The move was intended to bring Flipkart's logistics operations under closer strategic control.

 Following the restructuring, Instakart reportedly received an investment of ₹127 crore from Klick2Shop Logistics Services International, a Singapore-based affiliate of Flipkart.

 In November 2016, Instakart Services Pvt Ltd, the Flipkart subsidiary that operates Ekart Logistics, received an equity infusion of ₹1,632.8 crore from Klick2Shop Logistics Services International, a Singapore-based entity associated with Flipkart.
 In July 2019, Flipkart announced an initiative to transition a portion of its Ekart logistics fleet to electric vehicles (EVs), with a target of converting approximately 40% of its last-mile delivery vans by March 2020.
 As part of this effort, about 160 electric vans were deployed, and electric bikes were tested in pilot programs across cities including Delhi, Bengaluru, and Hyderabad.

 Klick2Shop Logistics Services International, a Singapore-based company, invested Rs.1641 crore in Ekart in October 2017.

 In August 2022, Ekart introduced a revised brand identity, including a new logo and updated visual elements such as a simplified color scheme and a stylized letter "e".
 The rebranding was implemented across packaging, delivery vehicles, uniforms, and other logistics-related assets.
 This update followed Ekart's earlier initiative in April 2022 to expand its logistics offerings beyond e-commerce to include broader supply chain services.